Click here to open in a new window

 Panels Organized

-Locating the Protestant Establishment in Twentieth-Century American Foreign Relations Roundtable, to be presented at the Society for Historians of American Foreign Relations annual conference, Arlington, VA, June 15-17, 2023.
+Locating the Protestant Establishment in Twentieth-Century American Foreign Relations Roundtable, the Society for Historians of American Foreign Relations annual conference, Arlington, VA, June 15-17, 2023.

 Religion and Foreign Relations: “Good Works” in Progress and the State of the Field, the Society for Historians of American Foreign Relations annual conference, virtual, June 17-20, 2021.